waaslandwolf/Badge2020_ESPeasy/README.md

 (Rules needs to be enabled in Tools - Advanced to be able to see this tab) Add the following rules:

   on Battery#Analog do
- logentry,"Battery triggered"
+   logentry,Battery triggered, %eventvalue%
    st7789cmd,clear
    st7789,txp,1,2
- st7789,txt,%eventvalue%
+   st7789,txt,VBat:%eventvalue%V
   endon

 Click Save